akka/akka/akka-docs/src/main/paradox/typed/testing.md

 ## Dependency

-To use Akka TestKit add the module to your project:
+To use Actor TestKit add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka